art-tykh/game2048-test/README.md

 **Chrome browser:**

 As for now, project supports only MacOS and Windows ChromeDriver.

+**Firefox browser:*

+Performance issue.
+See [this](https://code.google.com/p/selenium/issues/detail?id=8551) opened bug.